Notre Dame–USC football rivalry: 1980s – Notre Dame's "Decade of Dominance"

-1983–95 – Notre Dame's "Decade of Dominance"

 From 1983 to 1993, Notre Dame entered an unprecedented run of success in the series, beating USC 11 straight times.
 Including a 1994 tie, USC did not beat Notre Dame until 1996, going 13 years without a win.
 Despite the one-sided nature of the series during this time period, the rivalry still produced several memorable games, including the series' first and only #1 vs #2 matchup to date.